-- Outstanding debt obligations consist of the term loan facility, the Acquisition Corp.
-Subordinated Notes and the Holdings Notes.
+Outstanding debt obligations consist of the term loan facility and the Senior Subordinated Notes.
 These obligations have been presented based on the principal amounts due, current and long term as of September 30, 2007.
 Amounts do not include any fair value adjustments, bond premiums, discounts or interest payments.
 The interest expense obligations do not include interest expense related to our variable rate debt.
-See Note 12 to the audited financial statements for a description of our financing arrangements. - Holding Notes payments include cash interest payments of \$12 million for the year ending September 30, 2010, \$25 million for each year ending September 30, 2011, 2012, 2013, 2014 and \$12 million for the year ending September 30, 2015 as well as principal payments of \$258 million in the year ending September 30, 2015. - Operating lease obligations primarily relate to the minimum lease rental obligations for our real estate and operating equipment in various locations around the world.
+See Note 11 to the audited financial statements for a description of our financing arrangements.

+- Operating lease obligations primarily relate to the minimum lease rental obligations for our real estate and operating equipment in various locations around the world.
 These obligations have been presented with the benefit of \$6 million of sublease income expected to be received under non-cancelable agreements.
 The future minimum payments reflect the amounts owed under our lease arrangements and do not include any fair market value adjustments that may have been recorded as a result of the Acquisition. - We enter into long-term commitments with artists, songwriters and co-publishers for the future delivery of music product.
 Aggregate firm commitments to such talent approximated \$424 million across hundreds of artists, songwriters, publishers, songs and albums at September 30, 2007.
 Such commitments, which are unpaid advances across multiple albums and songs, are payable principally over a ten-year period, generally upon delivery of albums from the artists or future musical compositions by songwriters and co-publishers.
 Because the timing of payment, and even whether payment occurs, is dependent upon the timing of delivery of albums and musical compositions from talent, the timing and amount of payment of these commitments as presented in the above summary can vary significantly. - We have minimum funding commitments and other related obligations to support the operations of various investments.